Practical advice on compliance with Clause 9.3 requirements: The periodic management system review is an opportunity not to be missed

 DO's

-Available ISO 9001 Courses image map.
-Click on any course you are interested in to learn more about it including the course content, learning materials, etc.
+Here is the image map of available ISO 9001 Courses.
+Click on any course you are interested in to learn more about it, including the course content, learning materials, etc.

-• Do promote your QMS Certification and the capabilities and Customer Satisfaction it affirms.
-This may seem obvious, but it is surprising how often organizations do not publicize on promotional websites, publicity materials, and elsewhere the ISO Certification they hold.
+- Do promote your QMS Certification and the capabilities and Customer Satisfaction it affirms.
+This may seem obvious, but it is surprising how often organizations do not publicize their ISO Certification on promotional websites, publicity materials, and elsewhere.
 With prospective customers especially, your Certification goes beyond being a piece of paper and offers independent proof of your organization's capabilities.

 It is in this context that marketing and sales personnel should use it.
 ISO Certification is not the 'property' of the Quality Department.
 It would be best if you took action to ensure that every function exploits its potential for improved business.
 And the Management Review Meeting is an ideal opportunity to consider how best to maximize the benefits of ISO 9001 Certification.